deep-foundation/sdk/readme.md

 ![Image](https://user-images.githubusercontent.com/44348954/212567537-05a70f5b-bebe-4fce-abe1-c99c6c763502.png)

-And you can inject <div> with INJECT DIV button.
+And you can inject with INJECT DIV button.

 ### History